 The more Roy dealt with discrimination, the more he felt that he had to do something about it.
 His passion to fight against injustice led him to become not only one of the best lawyers in the city but also the most respected non-violent activist in town.

 He was aware of the existence of the secret society “OSR” in his city led by William (Bill) Stacey.
 He had pursued members of the “OSR” in the past few years and was hoping to prosecute them for their wrong doing against Jews, blacks and Hispanics.
 Because of this, Roy’s name was well known in town.

 On many occasions, he got close to revealing Bill’s organization’s illegal acts but he could never gather enough evidence to support legal action.
-Roy was well aware that his life was in danger while he pursued OSR.
+Roy was well aware that his life was in danger while he pursued the OSR.
 He knew he could eventually die at their hands.
-But this thought did not bother him as much as it should, as he worshipped Martin Luther King Jr..
+But this thought did not bother him.
 He would rather be murdered just as Dr. King if it resulted in the destruction of the OSR.
-It was a sacrifice he was willingly make if needed.
+It was a sacrifice he was willing to make if needed.
 It would be his honor to die for this cause.
 Roy was going to fight this good fight and bring those who perpetrated their heinous acts to justice.